 However, you should still tell us as soon as possible if you are convicted of an offence, receive a caution, are disciplined by your employer or placed under any practise restriction because of concerns about your conduct or competence.
 You must do this by writing to our Fitness to Practise Department.
-You can find the address in the section called 'More information' on page <>.
+You can find the address in the section called 'More information' on page < >.

 When you give us information about your character at any time other than through the registration application or renewal process, you are making what we call a 'self-referral'.
-If you make a self-referral and give us information about your character, the Fitness to Practise Department we will consider that information and we may ask a registration panel to look at it.
-You can find out more about registration panels in the section below called 'The registration panel'.
-The registration panel will and decide whether the issues could affect your fitness to practise, should be referred on to our fitness to practise process.
+If you make a self-referral and give us information about your character, the Fitness to Practise Department will consider that information and decide whether the issues could affect your fitness to practise.
 If the information suggests that your ability to practise safely and effectively is affected, they will investigate the matters in more detail.
-You can find out more about this the fitness to practise process on our website at: www.hpc-uk.org.
+You can find out more about the fitness to practise process on our website at: www.hpc-uk.org.

-If we do not think that the issues raised will affect your fitness to practise refer the issue to our .
-Fitness to Practise Department, we will write to you and let you know.
+If we do not think that the issues raised will affect your fitness to practise, we will write to you and let you know.
 We will not take any further action.